 Before each test, I will post in the class web page a "representative test" with an answer key so you will have a better idea of what to expect.
 Each test will be worth 20 points.
 There will be no final.
-I will drop your worst test grade and replace it with the average of the other two tests.
-If you are absent from one of the midterms, I can drop those points from consideration.
-Take into account that I will drop you absolute worst grade, not your worst grade relative to the rest of the class.
-The rationale is that I want to give you an individual insurance for unpredictable shocks, not a strategic motive to skip exams.
+I will drop half of your worst test grade and replace it with the average of the other two tests.
+(The rationale is that I want to give you an individual insurance for unpredictable shocks but not a strategic motive to skip exams.)
+If a student misses a class during which a midterm takes place, and the student has a valid excuse, the missed event may be made up in one of two ways that are to be decided by the instructor: